 We have a pool of more than 150 volunteers from all walks of life that support our 11 programs and services, help with administration, secure funding and donations, and show up when we put out the call for non-violent direct actions or packing City Hall meetings.

-Our Leadership Council are key volunteers who help steer Village in Oakland and manifest our mission and vision.
-A majority of the council are unhoused (living on the streets) or housing insecure (living in squats, couch surfing, etc).
-Other members are housed volunteers who were part of the original Feed The People crew.
-All are practitioners of non-violent Direct Action.
+Our Leadership Team is a mother-daughter duo who help steer Village in Oakland and manifest our mission and vision.
+They have been unhoused (living on the streets) and housing insecure (living in squats, couch surfing, etc) several times over the past 30 years.

 Anita De Asis Miralle aka Needa Bee is a mother, community activist, spoken word artist and chef.
 She was the Community Organizer for HERE Local 2 Restaurant and Hotel Workers’ Union; the former Executive Co-Director of both Critical Resistance Youth Force and Raperations Records; the former Program Manager of Mandela Arts Center.
 She was the founder of several organizations including Young Oakland, Healthy Hoodz, and 510Day.
 She is the co-founder and interim executive director of The Village in Oakland, volunteering in general with Village in Oakland.
 When she is not engaging in community work or creating art, the legendary Lumpia Lady of Oakland.
 To learn more about Needa Bee.

 Joyous Efiya De Asis Miralle